 Who needs Treatment?

 Background and early proliferative diabetic retinopathy have no symptoms.
 The only way to know if you have these changes and need laser therapy to save your sight is to visit your eye doctor regularly.
 People with diabetes should have their eyes examined at least once a year to make sure they do not have early damage that threatens their vision.
 If caught early, diabetic macular edema and proliferative diabetic eye disease can be treated with laser or injection therapy to save your vision.
 If the vision is neglected and lost, it is very hard or impossible to restore it.

 Treatment for Macular Edema

 Diabetic Macular Edema is treated with injectable medications into the eye that stabilize the blood vessels and allow the fluid that has leaked out of vessels to be reabsorbed.
-Alternatively, laser can be sued to seal the leaking vessels and allow fluid to be reabsorbed.
+Alternatively, laser can be used to seal the leaking vessels and allow fluid to be reabsorbed.
 Each treatment type has its value based on the type and amount of leakage.

 Treatment for Proliferative Diabetic Retinopathy

 Proliferating vessels are treated by using medications that are injected into the eye and cause the newly growing, abnormal, bleeding vessels to wither away.
 Alternatively, treating the unused, far peripheral retina with laser, allows the more limited blood supply of the eye to be used by the important central part of the back of the eye (the macula) and allows the new, bleeding and abnormal vessels to shrink away, since the eye senses that the new vessels are no longer needed after the laser.
-Each treatment type as its advantages and disadvantages, so patients should consult their doctor to determine which treatment is best for their circumstance.
+Each treatment type has its advantages and disadvantages, so patients should consult with their doctor to determine which treatment is best for their circumstance.